My Vision and Planning Process for 2023

 Nurturing and developing joint venture and partner relationships

 Exercise — I have to put this visually on my plan to make sure it happens!

 For you, this could be making 20 sales calls each week, spending 30 minutes networking on social media daily, or doing your weekly Facebook Live.

 This becomes the rhythm and heartbeat that you do all year round that keeps the business alive.

-I don’t include delivery of programmes or serving my Mastermind clients in the “heartbeat” as that all happens anyway because the calls and sessions are fixed in the calendar and so I’m never going to miss them.
+I don’t include delivery of programmes in the “heartbeat” as that all happens anyway because the calls and sessions are fixed in the calendar and so I’m never going to miss them.
 What I put in “heartbeat” are those crucial things that I know I can easily let slip if I’m not careful.

 Step 9: The Futurelog